Updated: May 29, 2021

-More than half of all U.S. four year colleges and universities will be test-optional for fall 2021 admission.
+Many U.S. four-year colleges and universities will be test-optional for fall 2022 admission.
 Admissions officers will be scouring test-optional applications to find hidden gems of information that can prove a student will be successful on campus.

 What this means dear student, is no more "drive-by" applications!
 Imagine the increased workload on an admissions counselor's desk as schools see an increase in the number of applications to review.
 I can hear their moans, "Please, Lord, not another essay about a sports injury or mission trip!"